By Promod Puri

 Oh God, You are the giver of life, You can free us from all the pains, You are present all over, You give happiness, You are the creator of this universe and beyond.
 We humbly submit to You, and concentrate on your pious, sin-quelling and pervading Energy.
 This Energy produced and released by You illuminates our mental faculties.
 We seek from You that this Energy resides in all our thinking processes.
 Consequently, our thoughts are always inspired to undertake only those actions which can lead us to be on the path of righteousness.

 The key word in the mantra is Energy.
 And by recognizing the presence of the divine energy that our mental faculties are enlightened.
 We pray for the residency of this very Energy to keep guiding us in creating, adopting and following noble thoughts.

-As we understand thinking is a mental activity of brain.
+As we understand thinking is a mental activity of the brain.
 And thought is a product of thinking.
 Creation of one’s own thought, import of thought, its acceptance or its rejection are all considered as thought.
-In other words the act involved in all these considerations is a thought in itself.
+In other words, the activities involved in all these considerations is a thought in itself.

-Thought has multiple executions like establishing a reason, imagination, understanding, judgement, remembering, opinion, belief or just being conscious of time and place, etc.
+Thought has multiple executions like establishing a reason, imagination, understanding, judgment, remembering, opinion, belief or just being conscious of time and place, etc.